Dappered Classics – How to do your laundry

 Never wash blazers: Even if it’s 100% cotton, unstructured, and the tag says you can.
 Dry clean only.

-Never wash HER stuff: Live with a lady?
-Lucky you.
-Don’t wash her stuff.
-She has a system that’s not yours.
+Never wash your significant other’s stuff: Don’t their stuff.
+She/he has a system that’s not yours.

 Anything else?
 Got any laundry secrets or horror stories?
 Leave them in the comments section below…